rcthedev/Project-1/README.md

 Clone from GitHub and open the code with your internet browser.

 ## Technologies
-Languages we used, and libraries:
+Languages and libraries we used:
 Materialize,
 Javascript,
 AJAX/JSON,